Archive for the 'Quotes' Category

 - Karen Davis, UPC

-Sounds perfectly logical to me… Kevin Atkinson is attempting to persuade me of his anti-animal rights views and has directed me towards http://www.animalrights.net/.
+Sounds perfectly logical to me… Kevin Atkinson is attempting to persuade me of his anti-animal rights views and has directed me towards https://www.animalrights.net/ (site no longer exists).
 This is one of their daily quotes which I assume designed to prove the folly of animal rights logic and morality.
 Needlesstosay it has had no such affect on me so far!

 Off The Top Of His Head